When Should You Neuter Your Dog? A Guide to Timing and Health Benefits

 It all depends on when your dog reaches their sexual maturity.
 Spaying or neutering prior to reaching that maturity could affect your dog's development, affecting their musculoskeletal, cardiovascular, and immune systems.

-Sex hormones are very important in proper development of any animal, and household pets are no different.
+Sex hormones are very important in the proper development of any animal (especially healthy dogs!), and household pets are no different.

-If your dog is fixed too soon, it could lead to joint issues like hip or elbow dysplasia and even some cancers like lymphoma.
+If your dog is fixed too soon, it could lead to joint issues like hip or elbow dysplasia, urinary incontinence, and even some cancers like lymphoma.

 That probably sounds scary to you, but let me be clear…